 Need a refresher on what a Blue Moon actually is?
 We get a lot of questions about the term, including:

 - Is “Blue Moon” a scientific term used in astronomy?

 - Did this term originate with Native American folklore, like a number of the other full Moon names?

-The modern understanding of “Blue Moon” only took off in the 1980s as a result of a much earlier mistake printed in a 1946 issue of Sky & Telescope magazine.
-Since then, the term has gone viral in the media.
+The modern understanding of “Blue Moon” only took off in the 1980s.
+It was a result of a much earlier mistake printed in a 1946 issue of Sky & Telescope magazine, and since then, the term has gone viral in the media.

-- Seasonal Blue Moon: The extra full Moon that occurs within a season.
-One season—winter, spring, fall, summer—typically has three full moons.
-If a season has four full moons, then the third full moon in the season may be called a Blue Moon.
+- Seasonal Blue Moon: The extra full Moon that occurs within an astronomical season.
+One season—defined by the dates of the solstices and equinoxes—typically has three full moons occur within it.
+If a season instead has four full moons, then the third full moon (not the fourth) in the season may be called a Blue Moon.

-- Calendrical Blue Moon: The second full moon of a calendar month.
-It takes our Moon about 29.5 days to complete one cycle of phases (from new Moon to new Moon), so if a full Moon occurs on the first of a month, there will be a second full Moon at the end of the month, too (except in February).
+- Calendrical Blue Moon: The second full moon to occur in a calendar month.
+It takes our Moon about 29.5 days to complete one cycle of phases (from new Moon to new Moon), so if a full Moon occurs on the first of a month, there will be a second full Moon—a Blue Moon—at the end of the month, too (except in February).

-As of this writing, the next Blue Moon according to either definition will occur on May 18, 2019, at 5:11 P.M.
-EDT.
+As of this writing, the next Blue Moon according to either definition will occur on October 31, 2020, as described in detail above.